FID-Biodiversity/vl-to-ojs-exporter/README.md

 ```

 Currently you cannot iterate a journal, because a journal may contain Volumes and volumes can contain Issues.
 This is a nesting concept not supported by OJS.
 However, there are Volumes containing articles.
 Hence, if a Volume does not contain articles, it will throw an error.

+The generated issues are set to be NOT published by default to enable metadata corrections in OJS without versioning.
+If you would like to do so, you have to set `published="1"` in the XML for each issue that should be published.

 ## Installation
 To install the package call: